 Justice Spells

-Justice spells are designed to promote balance and fair outcomes in a court case.
-Typical ritual elements include scales as symbols of balance and blue or white candles for truth and clarity.
-Use case: when you want to support an ethical, truth-based resolution.
-Note: these rituals seek fairness rather than guaranteeing victory in court.
+Justice spells aim to promote balance and fair treatment in a court case.
+Ritual elements often include scales as symbols of balance and blue or white candles to reinforce clarity and truth.
+Use case: when you want to center your intentions on fairness and to support ethical decision-making during a trial or hearing.
+These rituals are symbolic aids to personal focus—they do not guarantee a legal victory.

 Influence Spells